wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ```

 Then, run the following command:

 ```bash
 $ pod install
 ```

 ### Manual

-If you prefer not to use CocoaPods as dependency manager, you can integrate PowerAuth into your project manually as a git [submodule](http://git-scm.com/docs/git-submodule).
+If you prefer not to use CocoaPods as a dependency manager, you can integrate PowerAuth into your project manually as a git [submodule](http://git-scm.com/docs/git-submodule).

-#### Git submodules
+#### Git Submodules

-1. Open up Terminal.app and go to your top-level project directory and add the library as a submodule:
+1. Open up the Terminal app and go to your top-level project directory and add the library as a submodule:
     ```sh
     $ git submodule add https://github.com/wultra/powerauth-mobile-sdk.git PowerAuthLib
     $ git submodule update --init --recursive
     ```
-    First command will clone PowerAuth SDK into `PowerAuthLib` folder and second, will update all nested submodules.
+    The first command will clone PowerAuth SDK into `PowerAuthLib` folder, and the second will update all nested submodules.

 2. Open the new `PowerAuthLib` folder, and go to `proj-xcode` sub-folder
 3. Drag the `PowerAuthLib.xcodeproj` project file into **Project Navigator** of your application's Xcode project.
 It should appear nested underneath your application's blue project icon.
 4. Select your application project in the Project Navigator to navigate to the target configuration window and select the extension's target under the **TARGETS** heading in the sidebar.
-5. Now select **Build Phases** tab and expand **Target Dependencies** section.
+5. Now select **Build Phases** tab and expand the **Target Dependencies** section.
 Click on the "Plus Sign" and choose **"PowerAuth2"** framework from the **"PowerAuthLib"** project.
-6. Next, in the same **Build Phases** tab expand **Link With Libraries** section.
+6. Next, in the same **Build Phases** tab, expand **Link With Libraries** section.
 Click on the "Plus Sign" and choose **"PowerAuth2.framework"** from the **"PowerAuthLib"** project.

 ### Carthage

-We provide a limited and experimental support for [Carthage dependency manager](https://github.com/Carthage/Carthage).
-The current problem with Carthage is that we cannot specify which Xcode project and which Scheme has to be used for particular library build.
+We provide limited and experimental support for the [Carthage dependency manager](https://github.com/Carthage/Carthage).
+The current problem with Carthage is that we cannot specify which Xcode project and which scheme has to be used for a particular library build.
 It kind of works automatically, but the build process is extremely slow and not reliable.
-So, if you still want to try integrate our library with Carghate, try following tips:
+So, if you still want to try to integrate our library with Carthage, try the following tips:

 - Add `github "wultra/powerauth-mobile-sdk" "feature/carthage-build"` into your `Cartfile`.
-We're maintaining separate branch for Carthage builds, so if it's not up to date, please let us know.
+We're maintaining a separate branch for Carthage builds, so if it's not up to date, please let us know.
 We'll update that branch as soon as possible.
 - It's recommended to force Carthage to use submodules for library code checkouts.
 - It's recommended to update only iOS platform (if possible).
 So try to run something like this: `carthage update --use-submodules --platform ios`

-## Post-installation steps
+## Configuration

-Following steps are recommended for all types of installations.

-### Include PowerAuth SDK in your sources

-To use PowerAuth SDK, simply add following imports into your code:
+To use PowerAuth SDK, simply add the following imports into your code:

 ```swift
 // swift